Last Updated on October 26, 2022

 This post may contain affiliate linking it is denoted with an asterisk you can read more on my disclosure page.

-Some of my most beloved snacks growing up were served in single-use packages everything from Sun Chips to Dunkaroos.
+Some of my most beloved snack ideas growing up were served in single-use packages — everything from Sun Chips to Dunkaroos.

-Most of these processed foods gracing the lunch room table weren’t only wrapped in plastic, they were individually wrapped in single sized portions.
-Insult meet injury.
+Most of these snack ideas gracing the lunchroom table weren’t only wrapped in plastic.
+They were individually wrapped in single-sized portions.
+Insult meets injury.

 As tempting as all those goodies may be, it’s much better for you (and the planet) to ditch them.

-Today, I challenge you to make your own snacks.
+Today, I challenge you to make your own zero waste snacks.